Finite-momentum bound pairs of two electrons in an altermagnetic metal: Conclusions and outlooks

 \section{Conclusions and outlooks}

 In summary, we have obtained an exact solution for two-electron bound pairs in an altermagnetic metal on a square lattice, considering both on-site and nearest-neighbor attractive interactions.
 The altermagnetic coupling strongly alters the threshold of the two-electron scattering continuum, producing a global minimum at finite center-of-mass momentum when the coupling is sufficiently strong.
 The bound-pair energy closely follows this modified continuum threshold, so that the ground state of the bound pairs can occur at nonzero center-of-mass momentum regardless of the form of the interaction.
-This finite-momentum bound pair can be naturally interpreted as the two-electron mechanism underpinning the recently proposed altermagnetism-driven FFLO superconducting state.
+Our findings suggest that the finite-momentum bound pair could represent a two-electron manifestation of the pairing tendency associated with the proposed altermagnetism-driven FFLO superconducting state.

 By analyzing the relative wave function of bound pairs in momentum space, we have further found that for a nearest-neighbor attraction capable of supporting multiple partial-wave interactions, the finite-momentum bound states exhibit a mixed pairing symmetry.
 Consequently, in a many-electron system one should expect an FFLO order parameter with a mixed singlet-triplet character.
 Notably, a recent mean-field study has indeed reported such mixed singlet-triplet finite-momentum pairing with both $d$-wave and $p$-wave components \citep{Jasiewicz2026}, in the presence of altermagnetism and nearest-neighbor attraction.
-A comprehensive investigation of the pairing instability in many-electron systems could be pursued in future work using the well-established Thouless criterion under the ladder approximation within the many-body $T$-matrix approach \citep{Thouless1960,Liu2006}.
+A comprehensive investigation of the pairing instability in many-electron systems could be pursued in future work using the well-established Thouless criterion under the ladder approximation within the many-body $T$-matrix approach \citep{Thouless1960,Liu2006,Hu2019}.

+Another promising direction for future research is to elucidate the relationship between the symmetry of bound states and the symmetry of the underlying lattice.
+In many-electron systems, this issue may be closely connected to the pairing symmetry of superconducting states, which is fundamentally constrained by lattice symmetries.
+For the standard zero-momentum pairing, the classification of admissible pairing symmetries can be systematically carried out using group-theoretical methods \citep{Sigrist1991}.
+Extending such analyses to finite-momentum pairing states, however, is considerably more challenging and requires a more rigorous and comprehensive theoretical framework.